Post updated on 11 January 2021 with new product info.

 Protect Your Family from Bushfire Smoke

-It is nearly the holiday season and the end of 2019 is just around the corner.
-But with dozens of bushfires raging all across the country, Australia is in a state of crisis.
-South Australia has shut down more than a hundred schools due to a Catastrophic Fire Warning and even those further away from the actual flames are suffering from the effects of wildfire smoke.
+It was nearly the holiday season and the end of 2019 was just around the corner.
+But with dozens of bushfires raging all across the country, Australia was in a state of crisis.
+South Australia shut down more than a hundred schools due to a catastrophic fire warning and even those further away from the actual flames were suffering from the effects of wildfire smoke.

 In fact, the murky haze blanketing Sydney, Australia’s most populous city, earned them a rare and unwanted repeat appearance on the top ten list of cities with the worst air pollution in the world.
 Outside of the immediate danger of fire zones, how worried should you be?
 And is bushfire smoke really more dangerous to your health than having a cigarette?

 The answers to these questions are very and yes.
 The good news, though, is that you can protect your family from the worst of these hazards.

 What is bushfire smoke?

 Smoke from bushfires is made up of a mixture of gases that include carbon monoxide, carbon dioxide and nitrogen oxides, as well as water vapour and different sized particles of ash and/or dust.
 The larger particles, which can be seen with the naked eye are what causes the visible haze or smoke when a fire is burning.

 These visible particles are usually too large to be inhaled, but they can irritate your nose and throat.
 The more serious risks associated with wildfire smoke come from finer microscopic particles and various gasses.
 These are small enough to be breathed deeply into the lungs and can cause a variety of negative side effects.